 For all three parts, I used 100 μm layer height and a raft.
 The largest part also requires support.
 To reduce lift from the build plate I added some thin bars, which are cut off after printing.
 Like my other in-vehicle printed projects, you should avoid PLA, as it will warp under typical temperatures encountered.

 While I started out with a red filament, it’s a bit bright.
 It took me many hours of searching to find a filament that matches the headliner color.
 There are very few choices for this color in PETG or ABS.
 I finally found a PETG in sand from 3DXPro.
-A 1 kg spool costs about $38.
-As a bonus, it is a low-gloss product that looks far better than the typical shiny PETG.
+A 1 kg spool used to cost about $38 but does not appear to be made any longer (as of Oct-2022).
+A low-gloss product looks far better than the typical shiny PETG.
 This filament requires somewhat higher extruder temperatures and I used 270° F.

 Here are the three STL files, which should be a good starting point if you want to make this project.
 For one set of final parts, it took about 10 hours of printing.
 You can speed it up by going to 200 μm layers, which I did for earlier prototype versions.
 Although two files say “visor” the name was leftover from the earlier visor design.